datatrail-jhu/05_R/manuscript/11_website.md

 # Creating Websites with R

-In previous lectures you have learnt how to:
+In previous lectures you have learned how to:

 * Create a GitHub repository
 * Use R Markdown for combining R code and text